 Measures are included whether or not (1) all states meet the measure or (2) meeting the measure is under the direct control of one or more non-governmental or community entities.

 Individual measures are weighted according to their importance to health security.
 Measure weights are decided by an expert panel that evaluates measures based on their importance to health security capacities and capabilities represented in each Index subdomain and domain.

 9. Index development is a transparent process that includes continuous improvement, stakeholder involvement, and real-world experience.

 The first release of the Index in 2013 was based on the practical experience and model development knowledge of a multidisciplinary steering committee, workgroups, and task forces representing more than 35 organizations and 100 individuals.

 Each year, feedback from national, state, and local health security partners is received during formal review processes and incorporated into the Index model.

 The project office convenes expert advisory panels, think tanks, and other events to solicit additional input and feedback from Index stakeholders and other subject matter experts.

 10. Well-organized groupings of information provide a more meaningful picture than a simple sum of the parts.

-– Individual indicators provide limited information.
-It is the group of measures that best describes a sub-domain, the group of sub-domains that create the picture of a domain, and the group of domains that describe a state’s preparedness.
+Individual indicators provide limited information.
+It is the group of measures that best describes a sub-domain, the group of sub-domains that create the picture of a domain, and the group of domains that describe state health security.

-11. The NHSPI is a call to advance the science of measuring health security preparedness.
+11. The Index is a call to advance the science of measuring health security.